Fall 2020 Online Orientation: now available!

 - Transfer students with less than 12 post-high school college-level credits are not eligible for our online orientation.
 If you do not have the credits, or they have not been possessed you will not be able to register for the Online Orientation.
 If you are expecting 12 or more credits prior to starting at NMU please contact your admissions counselor to discuss this option.

-Once logged into the online orientation system, transfer students have access to the following resources:
+After logging in to the online orientation system, transfer students have access to the following resources:

 - A series of informational presentations on topics including academic policies, graduation and program requirements, information about transferring credits, contact information for academic departments, and on-campus resources such as the Dean of Students Office, Academic and Career Advisement Center, Center for Student Enrichment, etc.